-The academic year 2017/18 was the fifth year of operation for the School with pupils in Years 7, 8, 9, 10 and 11.
-The School is very grateful for the continued support of Westminster City Council and the Education and Skills Funding Agency who have both facilitated the continued occupation of the current site at 17-23 Third Avenue whilst a more permanent site is secured.
-In order to accommodate our new Year 11 cohort during 2017/18 we had a new temporary building installed over the summer of 2017.
+The academic year 2018/19 was the sixth year of operation for the School with pupils in Years 7, 8, 9, 10 and 11.
+The School is very grateful for the continued support of Westminster City Council and the Education and Skills Funding Agency who have both facilitated the continued occupation of the current site at 17-23 Third Avenue whilst a more permanent site is secured and built.